wp-plugins/kt-photogallery/readme.txt

 == Screenshots ==

-1. Album Listing
+1. Album Listing (Chromium 38 on Arch Linux 3.17)
-2. Album Editor
+2. Album Editor (Chromium 38 on Arch Linux 3.17)
-3. Gallery Listing
+3. Gallery Listing (Chromium 38 on Arch Linux 3.17)
-4. Gallery Editor
+4. Gallery Editor (Chromium 38 on Arch Linux 3.17)
+5. Add Album Dialog for the Gallery Editor (Chromium 38 on Arch Linux 3.17)
+6. Standart Layouts to choose from (Chromium 38 on Arch Linux 3.17)
+7. Custom Layout Editor (Chromium 38 on Arch Linux 3.17)

 == Changelog ==